 An apprentice is not an intern, although it’s a common misconception.
 Keep an eye on other staff giving them work – a young apprentice, in particular, might not feel confident enough to push back.
 You need to gatekeep and question if these tasks are relevant and require a skill.

-If they're consistently being sent out to get coffee, absolutely step in and block access until the requests are relevant and reasonable.
+If they’re consistently being sent out to get coffee, or being distracted with menial tasks that don’t contribute to their goals, absolutely step in.
+Everything the apprentice works on should be relevant to their role and reasonable.

 #3 If they feel undervalued

 If your apprentice encounters resistance, your energy should be channelled into education.
-If there's a misconception that they won't pull their weight, or they're bunking off to study, it's an unfair and it will taint your apprentice's experience and discourage them.
+If there’s a misconception that they won’t pull their weight, or they’re bunking off to study, it’s unfair, and it will taint your apprentice’s experience and discourage them.

 A young apprentice, although they’re under 18, is carrying a lot of responsibility on their shoulders, namely studying to better themselves your company.
 They should always feel valued, so nip nicknames which could be patronising (like ‘kid’, ‘girl’, ‘lad’, ‘the intern’) in the bud and teach the wider team what an apprentice is and how much value they bring.